sbalabanov/vx/README.md

 vx is a modern version control system designed to address many of Git's limitations while maintaining a familiar workflow.
 Here's how vx improves the version control experience:

+### Client-Server Architecture

+Unlike Git's fully distributed model, vx is designed with a client-server architecture:

+- The server stores the complete repository history and data
+- Clients retrieve only the data they need on demand
+- This approach eliminates unnecessary data storage on client machines
+- Optimized for large repositories where storing the full history locally is impractical
+- Reduces initial clone times and disk space requirements

 ### Simplified Branch Model

 vx uses a straightforward branch model with intuitive semantics: